Waschina/cobrar/README.md

 - In cobrar, R's garbage collector handles memory management, including memory associated to C++-objects and the pointers to these.
 - Simplifications in class and function architecture
   - No more Class "SysBiolAlg" nor sub-classes.
 Different algorithms have their own function and detailed documentation of their return variables.
+- In sybil, columns names "annotation" were actually concatenated CVTerms (https://synonym.caltech.edu/software/libsbml/5.20.0/cpp-api/class_c_v_term.html).
+To avoid confusion with other levels of annotation, the columns (e.g. in `react_attr` or `met_attr`) are named 'CVTerms' in cobrar.
 - Performance (i.e., computation time) improvements in certain procedures:
   - identification of dead-end metabolites
   - reading SBML files,